/Blog/Start your business/How to Start and Grow a Spaza Shop in South Africa

 How to start a spaza shop from home

 Thinking about starting a spaza shop at home?
-You’re not alone.
 Many successful shop owners begin right from their front rooms.
 Here’s what you need:

 Basic setup: Find a secure space for stock and customers.
 A window counter, table, or steel shelf can do the trick.